Can you get a backdated sick note? What UK law actually says.

 Clinical Review & Eligibility

 Backdated medical certificates issued through MedicalCert are reviewed individually by GMC-registered UK doctors.
-Every application — including requests for backdated documentation — is assessed on its own clinical merits.
+Every application, including requests for backdated documentation, is assessed on its own clinical merits in line with GMC Good Medical Practice standards.

 All documentation reviewed by GMC-registered doctors